rails/rails/guides/source/routing.md

 | PATCH/PUT | /photos/:id      | photos#update     | update a specific photo                      |
 | DELETE    | /photos/:id      | photos#destroy    | delete a specific photo                      |

-Because the router uses the HTTP verb *and* path to match inbound requests, four URLs map to seven different controller actions.
+Since the router uses the HTTP verb *and* path to match inbound requests, four URLs can map to seven different controller actions.
 For example, the same `photos/` path matches to `photos#index` when the verb is `GET` and `photos#create` when the verb is `POST`.

 NOTE: Rails routes are matched in the order they are specified, so if you have a `resources :photos` above a `get 'photos/poll'` the `show` action's route for the `resources` line will be matched before the `get` line.
 Order matters in the `routes.rb` file.
 If you want the `photos/poll` route to match first, you'll need to move the `get` line **above** the `resources` line.